zerotohero-dev/o2js.com-v2/_posts/2015-08-11-my-side-projects.md

 For writing, I follow the above links (<em>in priority order</em>) and do it my own way, if I disagree with them.

-For code style [idiomatic js][idiomatic], and I do it my own way if I am not aligned with anything in there.
+For code style [idiomatic JS][idiomatic], and I do it my own way if I am not aligned with anything in there.

 ...